The Legend and the Hero

-The Legend and the Hero was a 2007 Chinese television series adapted from the 16th-century novel Fengshen Yanyi (also known as Investiture of the Gods or Creation of the Gods) written by Xu Zhonglin and Lu Xixing.
-The first season started airing on CCTV-8 in February 2007.
-It was followed by a sequel, The Legend and the Hero 2 in 2009.
+The Legend and the Hero is a 2007 Chinese shenmo television series adapted from the 16th-century novel Investiture of the Gods by Xu Zhonglin and Lu Xixing.
+It starred cast members from mainland China, Taiwan, Hong Kong, and Singapore.
+The series started airing on CCTV-8 in February 2007, while the sequel The Legend and the Hero 2 was released in 2009.